 Erosion control blankets stabilize the soil by creating an established turf system.
-Before an erosion blanket is installed, the soil is seeded.
-When the seedlings germinate and grow through the erosion control blanket, their roots interlock with the erosion matting fibers to create a stabilized system.
+Before erosion control matting is installed, the soil is seeded.
+When the seedlings germinate and grow through the erosion control blanket, their roots interlock with the erosion control matting fibers to create a stabilized system.
 If the erosion control blanket’s fibers contain weed seed, those weeds will choke out the seedlings and prevent the site from establishing healthy turf.

 Straw Blankets Control Erosion at an Affordable Rate

-Straw matting may not be the top performing erosion control fiber, but it does meet the standards for many every-day applications.
-Straw blankets are suitable for mild slopes and can handle shear stress up to 1.75 lb/ft2.
+Straw Blanket may not be the top performing erosion control matting, but it does meet the standards for many every-day applications on construction sites.
+Straw blankets are suitable for mild slopes and can handle shear stress up to 1.75 pounds per square foot.